Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 - Wear comfortable, sturdy walking or hiking shoes.

-- Ticket prices are: Adults, $100.88; Seniors, $91.15; Youth under 18, $54.87.
+- The ticket prices (subject to change) are as follows: Adults, $100.88; seniors, $91.15; and youth under 18, $54.87.
 Each ticket includes a $10 voucher that can be used to purchase food and non-alcoholic beverages onboard.

-- The tour is available in six languages; English, French, German, Japanese, Korean and Mandarin.
+- The tour is available in six languages: English, French, German, Japanese, Korean and Mandarin.

 Getting There